-- The name and address of the person that sold you the alcohol. - · The date and location of the purchase of the alcohol. - · The number of gallons and type of alcohol.
+- The name and address of the person that sold you the gasoline. - The date and location of the purchase of the gasoline. - The number of gallons of gasoline. - The name and address of the person that sold you the alcohol. - The date and location of the purchase of the alcohol. - The number of gallons and type of alcohol.

 Registered ultimate vendor.
-If you are a registered ultimate vendor (as discussed in chapter 1 under Undyed Diesel Fuel and Undyed Kerosene), you must also keep certain information pertaining to the sale of the fuel.
+If you are a registered ultimate vendor (as discussed in chapter 1 under Undyed Diesel Fuel and Undyed Kerosene), you must keep certain information pertaining to the sale of the fuel.